OK, so my expectations and those of the folk at Adobe with

 media profiles, the Rendering Intent, and whether or not

 Black Point Compensation is to be used.
-Trying to relate this

 When Photoshop Handles Colors is selected you'll